gavrilin-remote/aya/QUESTIONS.md

    * modify `run` function in `DumpImporter` to get dump string in arguments
    * create POST api endpoint to recieve dump file from web interface
    * create new instance of DumpImporter and run importer in request handler

+// PS: Parser functionality looks to me a bit ugly and not universal.
+I'd rework it if have more time.